henesy/disco/README.md

 | :p        | Pulls up the private channel menu |
 | :n name   | Change nickname to `name` |

+You can regex the last message sent using a format such as:

+	s/forsynth/forsyth/g

 ## Config

-A normal $home/lib/disco.ndb looks something like:
+A basic $home/lib/disco.ndb looks something like:

 ```
 auth=pass